 He is on-call for surgical emergencies at Campbelltown Public Hospital, which runs the 2nd busiest emergency department in New South Wales (over 80,000 presentations/year).
-On-call general surgeons such as Dr Ong, manage conditions such as appendicitis, gallbladder attacks, hernia and bowel emergencies, trauma as well as emergencies from other surgical and medical specialties.
+On-call general surgeons such as Dr Ong, manage a broad variety of emergencies such as appendicitis, gallbladder attacks, hernia and bowel emergencies, abscesses, trauma, as well as emergencies from other surgical and medical specialties.

-As an active general surgeon, he carries out on average 2-4 laparoscopic cholecystectomies a week (keyhole gallbladder removals for gallstone and polyp diseases) and repairs on average 3-6 hernias a week, mostly laparoscopic (keyhole repairs).
-He is a full-time clinician, performing a combined total of 900-1,200 elective and emergency procedures in a calendar year.
+As an active general surgeon, he is experienced in procedures such as laparoscopic cholecystectomies (keyhole gallbladder removals for gallstone and polyp diseases) and hernia repairs.
+He is a full-time clinician.

-He is as one of the preceptors for BARD© HERNIA – the pre-eminent hernia company in the world.
-He introduced the “echo positioning system” which facilitates laparoscopic repairs of complex ventral hernias.
+He was nominated as one of the preceptors for BARD© HERNIA and is an honorary surgeon to 3M/KCI Australia.
+He introduced the “echo positioning system” to Macarthur which facilitates laparoscopic repairs of complex ventral hernias.
 He is a key-opinion-leader for Clarius (ultrasound) in Australia.

 Dr Ong sees WorkCover hernia patients and is consulted for WorkCover hernia-related matters in his practice.